corbinmj16/jenstech/source/purpose/index.md

 It's simple, a business helps their customers solve problems.
 That means your business is the solution.
 Is your business' solution easy to find online?
 Is it online at all?

-Jenstech consists of a husband and wife team that has a combined 16 years of architecting software solutions.
-We want to bring our passion for digital solutions to your business.
+We intend to teach you and help you implement the things you need in your digital presence.
+We don't intend to come into your business, change a bunch of things and then leave while your wondering what the heck just happened.

+We want to be an extension of your business.
+We want to help you grow.

 <a class="btn-primary btn-primary--alt" href="/services">Check out our services</a>